 How to arrange training.
 New to the platform or want to walk through specific use cases?
 Schedule training with our Product Specialist team.

 Configuring your Account

 Set up your profiles.
 Profiles are a way for you to organize your sending domains and limit the deliverability data you want to see.
 Click in the text box in the top left corner to view and switch between profiles.
-You can edit or create additional profiles by clicking the pencil icon to the left of this text box.
+You can edit or create additional profiles by clicking the pencil icon to the right of this text box.